TurkServer/docs/index.md

 2. **Knows the basics of the JavaScript app platform [Meteor](https://www.meteor.com/).** If you have never used Meteor before, that's fine -- it's quite easy to learn.
 Before continuing with this tutorial, [install](https://www.meteor.com/install) Meteor and then complete the [to-do app tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app).

 All the code for the project that you will build during the tutorial can be found [here](https://github.com/ldworkin/turkserver-tutorial).
+If you have questions, comments, or suggestions, please add a Github issue to that repo.

 ## The Basics